Are you struggling to achieve your weight loss goals despite your best efforts?

 Basic labs will be ordered, and some patients will need an EKG and/or calcium score and/or blood pressure log before starting phentermine.

-Most patients start on phentermine, while waiting for insurance approval/denial of Wegovy (or Ozempic for those with a diabetes diagnosis).
-If approved (and assuming there is no delay due to supply chain issues), the Wegovy/Ozempic is started, and the phentermine is eventually weaned off.
+Most patients start on phentermine, while waiting for insurance approval/denial of Wegovy/Zepbound (or Ozempic/Mounjaro for those with a diabetes diagnosis).
+If approved (and assuming there is no delay due to supply chain issues), the Wegovy/Ozempic or Zepbound/Mounjaro is started, and the phentermine is eventually weaned off.

-For those who cannot get insurance approval for Wegovy/Ozempic, Dr. Pastorek recommends compounded semaglutide, and phentermine is weaned off as compounded semaglutide dosing is titrated up.
+For those who cannot get insurance approval for Wegovy/Ozempic or Zepbound/Mounjaro, Dr. Pastorek recommends compounded semaglutide or compounded tirzepatide, and phentermine is weaned off as compounded semaglutide dosing is titrated up.

 While on phentermine, patients are seen monthly in office or via telemedicine visit to discuss progress, side-effects, and to monitor vital signs.